-Do you have a pedal that isn’t in the ”Power List”, and you want to know how much power it consumes?
+Do you have a pedal that isn’t found in the ”Power List”, and you want to know how much power it consumes?
 Assuming it is a battery-powered pedal, measuring it is easy – all you need is a multimeter, a 9v battery and a patch cable.
-Oh, and the pedal, of course. 🙂
+And the pedal, of course. 🙂

-Unplug the battery connector and put it back on sideways, so only the negative (-) pole is connected.
-Plug a cable into the input jack to make sure the pedal will be powered up.
-Then measure (multimeter set to DC amperes, 100-200 mA) between the open battery pole and the open receptor in the connector.
+Measure between the open battery pole and the open receptor in the connector.
 Use the multimeters’ red wire on the battery positive, and the black wire on the connector.
 The reading you get is the pedal’s current draw in resting/bypass mode.
-If it has an MXR-style mechanical switch, you can of course click the pedal on to get the ”active” mode current draw, if you like.
+If it has an MXR-style mechanical switch, you can of course click the pedal on to get the ”active” mode current draw.
+In most cases, the pedal will draw a little more when active, so that’s the reading you want to go by.

-If you want to get the ”active” reading on a pedal with electronic Boss/Ibanez type bypass, things are slightly more tricky.
+If you want to get the ”active” reading on a pedal with electronic Boss/Ibanez type bypass, things get slightly more tricky.
 With the measuring probes still on the battery/receptor, click the switch to put the pedal in ”active” mode.
 The trick is to not let the measuring probes lose contact – that will cause the pedal to shut off, and when it receives power again, it will be back in ”bypass” mode.
+Of course, using alligator clips or the type of probe that can ”grab” things and hold on to them will make your life quite a bit easier here…

 The giant hand (it’s not that big IRL, I promise!) is slightly obscuring the negative/black probe, but it is positioned on the connector in the battery clip.
 It’s pinched between my thumb and index finger, basically.
 I had to hold both probes in one hand to operate the camera with the other.
 Normally, you’d use one probe in each hand… You don’t have to input any signal, as most pedals draw full power as soon as they turn on.
 This particular pedal draws 8.12mA when active, and slightly less (just under 7mA) in bypass.
 Not a huge difference, thus, and I’d probably only report the higher figure.